 Desk Management solutions helps companies manage workstations at their office when fixed seating arrangements are replaced with shared seating arrangement.
 Desk Management is often the first action step taken by companies when hybrid working is introduced due to its space efficiency.

-Hybrid work Desk Hoteling
+Hybrid work and Desk Hoteling

 Desk hoteling is a flexible seating model where desks are shared between employees.
 Instead of “owning” a desk, employees book desks in advance through a software system and uses the desks within their booking time.
 Desk Hoteling is a great way to give your employees the security they need to conduct their work effectively, and simultaneously create an efficient seating arrangement when most employees work partly from home.